agneseMarchionneschi/react-form-app/README.md

 This project consists of a form divided into 3 steps:

 ### Step 1:
-Users are required to input their name, surname, and optionally their date of birth.
-I perform checks on the characters of the name and surname, as well as the validity of the date of birth.
+Users are prompted to enter their name, surname, and optionally their date of birth.
+I've implemented character checks for the name and surname fields, as well as validation for the date of birth.
 ### Step 2:
-Users are prompted to input their email and password.
-Here, I validate that the password is in the correct format.
+In this step, users are asked to provide their email address and choose a password.
+Password validation ensures that users enter passwords in the correct format.

 ### Step 3:
-Users select their favorite flower from a mock list.
+Users are presented with a selection of mock flowers to choose their favorite from.

-I use mock promises to validate the fields; incorrect entries prevent users from proceeding.
-The form is responsive and adjusts to fit the screen, becoming a slider on mobile devices.
-Upon completion of the form, users land on a welcome page with a summary of the information provided.
+The form is designed to be responsive and adjusts seamlessly to fit various screen sizes, with a mobile-friendly slider layout for smaller devices.

+I've customized the theme of Material-UI and integrated Tailwind CSS classes for styling, creating a visually appealing and consistent user interface.

+You can test the application yourself <a href="https://stackblitz.com/~/github.com/agneseMarchionneschi/react-form-app">here<a/>.
 ### Local Setup
 To run the project locally: